Morwenn/cpp-sort/docs/Writing-a-bubble_sorter.md

 using bubble_sorter = cppsort::sorter_facade<bubble_sorter_impl>;
 ```

 Now our `bubble_sorter` satisfies the library's requirements and implements all the additional features without too much additional work.
+We could stop there, but there is still some work ahead if we want it to play nice with all the features the library has to offer...

+## Sorter traits

-However, we might also want it to play nice with [`hybrid_adapter`](https://github.com/Morwenn/cpp-sort/wiki/Sorter-adapters#hybrid_adapter), the main building block which allows to aggregate different sorters together.
-In order to do so, we need to explicitly document the iterator category the sorter is designed to work with.
-We can do so by giving it an `iterator_category` type aliasing one of the standard iterator tags:
+For example let's take [`hybrid_adapter`][hybrid-adapter], a [[*sorter adapter*|Sorter adapters]] which allows to aggregate different sorters together: it needs to know the iterator category of the sorters it aggregates.
+In order to provide that information, we need to explicitly document the iterator category our sorter is designed to work with by giving it an `iterator_category` type aliasing one of the standard iterator tags:

 ```cpp
 struct bubble_sorter_impl